manuelruder/fast-artistic-videos/README.md

 #### FlowNet 2.0 setup instructions

 Go to [flownet2 (GitHub)](https://github.com/lmb-freiburg/flownet2) and follow the instructions there on how to download, compile and use the source code and pretrained models.
 Since FlowNet is build upon Caffe, you may also want to read [Caffe | Installation](http://caffe.berkeleyvision.org/installation.html) for a list of dependencies (unfortunately, they are not listed in the flownet2 repository).

-There is also a Dockerfile for easy installation of the complete code in one step (requires Docker):
+There is also a Dockerfile for easy installation of the complete code in one step:
 [flownet2-docker (GitHub)](https://github.com/lmb-freiburg/flownet2-docker)

 Then, open `run-flownet-multiple.sh` and set the directory to the FlowNet files and models.